braille-systems/learnbraille_ios/CONTRIBUTING.md

 ### Commit rules

+When creating commits, follow simple rules:

+- Make commit messages short (less than 50 characters)

+- Make commits atomic, every commit should contain only one logical change

+- Use capital letter in the beginning of the line

+- Commit message should be able to comlete a sentence like `If applied, this commit will <your message>`

+- It's recommended to write down long text about your changes in **pull request** description, not in commit message

+- If you still need to make a long description to your commit message, use *additional description* provided by git GUI clients or use a separating line inside `-m` message, if you use git from your terminal

+Good commit example: `Fix blinking screen bug`

+### JIRA Integration

-This repository supports integration with **Jira Dashboard** and it's highly recommended to use it
+This repository supports integration with **Jira Dashboard**

+It's required to use integration when creating *commits* and *pull requests*, though it's not necessary to use it with branches

-To *reference* a **JIRA** issue in your commit, just add issue key to it, for example, `BRAILLE-1 Very import cnahges`
+To *reference* a **JIRA** issue in your commit, just add issue key to it, for example, `BRAILLE-X Very import cnahges`

+The same rule applies to pull requests.
+Average PR title should look like: `BRAILLE-X (optional)<WIP>: Short message to describe overall changes`

 It's also possible to manipulate **JIRA** issues with *smart commits* and commands like `comment`, `time` and `transition`